pcsmomo/web-junior-to-senior/README.md

 6. make changes, create a new branch, create a PR to main
    - Circle CI checks the PR and we can see it on the PR on Github

+### 408. Continuous Integration 1

+the new container, 'hithere' can be like "test coverage > 70%"

 </details>

 # To do